|

 reputation, that the shaft would easily handle my abuse, and I wouldn't

+be disappointed.
 What I wasn't expecting,

 was how amazingly much more pleasant and enjoyable it was to drive